Taitava/obsidian-shellcommands/README.md

 ## Main issues

-- Only tested on Windows and Linux at the moment.
-I don't have a Mac, so I can't test this on Mac.
-[Help wanted!](https://github.com/Taitava/obsidian-shellcommands/issues/1) :)
 - Android and iPhone/iPad: I guess this does not work on these devices, because it uses NodeJS's `child_process`, so I've flagged this plugin as desktop only.
 Please raise an issue in GitHub if you are interested in support for Android/iOS.

 ## Would be nice to have features (these are not so important):